 - Use cases that are rendered as JSON or XML schemas are necessarily simplified to be hierarchical, even though the underlying data model is relational.
 From a technical perspective this means determining the direction of each association between entities in each use case so that aggregation associations can be converted to composition associations.

-- When a use case selects its subset of the full data model, this not only means a subset of the entities, but also a subset of the attributes on those entities, and a subset of the codes on each code list.
+- When a use case selects its subset of the full IDM, this not only means a subset of the entities, but also a subset of the attributes on those entities, and a subset of the codes on each code list.
 When browsing the definitions in a use case, the number of attributes or codes that are omitted from that particular use case but that exist in the full data model is shown as a footnote.